konveyor/enhancements/enhancements/dismiss-issues/README.md

 #### Analyzer-LSP

-In the analyzer, we will implement a new input format, that identifies dismissed issues by a combonation of: rule-id, file uri and line number.
-Today, this combination is already unique for an incident in the analysis run, so it is a good combonation that is already tested to represent a single issue.
+In the analyzer, we will implement a new input format, that identifies dismissed issues by a combination of ruleset, rule-id, URI and line number.
+Today, this combination is already unique for an incident in the analysis run, so it is a good combination that is already tested to represent a single issue.
 The command should be able to take more than one dismissed incident files(DIF from here on out).

-The analysis engine, will create a new output list, `dismissed`, that will contain for each combination found above, the same incident as if it were a violation/incident.
-The output will be the exact same as if it was in the violations.
+The analysis engine will create a new output list, `dismissed`, that will contain for each combination found above, the same incident as if it were a violation/incident.
+The output will be the same as if it was in the violations.

 #### Kantra & Static Report

-For kantra we will need to do two things.
-The first thing, is enhance the static reports to be able to dismiss incidents as well allow a user to download the DIF to the file system for future use.
+For Kantra we will need to do two things.
+The first thing is to enhance the static reports to be able to dismiss incidents as well as allow a user to download the DIF to the file system for future use.
-The second thing we will need to do, is have a consistant way to map applications to the DIF.
-This file will need to be able to be shared between the hub and kantra.
+The second thing we will need to do is have a consistent way to map applications to the DIF.
+This file will need to be able to be shared between the hub and Kantra.

 ##### Labeling Applications for Shared Reconigtion

-For java applications the most obvious answer is the maven identifier for `<group>.<artifact>.<version>` and potentially ignoring the version in this case.
+For Java applications, the most obvious answer is the maven identifier for `<group>.<artifact>.<version>` and potentially ignoring the version in this case.
 This will not work for other applications or platforms.
-In the hub we have an identifier for an Application (the Application ID) that would consistant for a single hub instance but that would mean nothing to the kantra user, who only has a filepath to either source code or a binary.
-Mandating a connection the hub in this case would be disaster as primary use case of kantra is to test out analysis before deploying a hub.
+In the hub, we have an identifier for an Application (the Application ID) that would be consistent for a single hub instance but that would mean nothing to the Kantra user, who only has a file path to either source code or a binary.
+Mandating a connection to the hub in this case would be a blocker as the primary use case of Kantra is to test out analysis before deploying a hub.

-Given all of these constraints specified above, I do not believe that we can do anthing automatically, we will need user input.
+Given all of these constraints specified above, I do not believe that we can do anything automatically, we will need user input.

-##### Kantra specific application and dismisssed incidents label
+##### Kantra specific application and dismissed incidents label

-One goal should be that a user, once they make these dismissals, they will not need to do this on each subsequent run.
+One goal should be that a user, once they make these dismissals, will not need to do this on each subsequent run.
 To achieve this, we should have a new subcommand that will manage the DIF for a given application.

 ```kantra dismissed-incidents